What you should do for your lawsuit after an accident

 Many attorneys ask their clients to close their Facebook and other social media accounts.
 Some attorneys will not agree to represent clients unless they agree to close their accounts.
 We do not ask our clients to close their Facebook and other social media accounts but we do ask that you do not write about your accident or post photos of your accident on your social accounts.

-You MUST NOT delete any Facebook (or other social website) entries or photos or any e-mails in which you write about your accident.
+You MUST NOT delete any Facebook (or other social websites) entries or photos or any e-mails in which you write about your accident.
 Until your case is finished, you should not use any social website to post any photos or write about your accident.
 Also, do not write about your accident in any e-mails if you are using a shared computer or a computer or cell phone that’s used for business.
 You most likely will not have a legal expectation of privacy, even on your home computer, and photos of you can be used to show that your injury is not a serious injury.